AlexHKeidel/AlexHKeidel.github.io/README.md

 # Academic Research (no code)

-## Driver Behaviour (Machine Learning and Computer Vision)
+## Driver Behaviour
+The research focusses on exploring novel neural network architectures in combination with computer vision to understand driver behaviour in a video classification context.

 Technologies used in my contribution include applied machine learning algorithms (Python - Keras and Tensorflow), applied computer vision algorithms (OpenCV), experiment pipelines, and documentation (LaTeX).

-The code for this project belongs to Edge Hill University and some experiment pipelines may still be used at a later stage and will therefore not be made publically available until results are published.
+*The code for this project belongs to Edge Hill University and some experiment pipelines may still be used at a later stage and will therefore not be made publically available until results are published.*

 ## Scenario Viewer MiddleVR & Web API